 Will the Los Angeles Angels make the playoffs this year?

 The Los Angeles Angels did not make the playoffs in the 2022 MLB season as they finished in 3rd place in the American League West Division with a 73-89 win-loss ratio.

 When do the Los Angeles Angels play?

 Los Angeles Angels fans are always looking for more information about when their team plays the next game.
 For all the information you have been craving and more, be sure to check the top of this page.
 Here at SportsTips, we list all the information you need like the time of the first pitch, location of the game, and the all-important MLB odds.

 Where did the Los Angeles Angels finish the season?

-The Los Angeles Angels finished the 2020 MLB season in fourth place in the American League West.
+The Los Angeles Angels finished the 2022 MLB season in 3rd place in the American League West.

 How many games did the Los Angeles Angels win?